twlkyao/RippleMon/README.md

 About
 =====

 Three tools to monitor Ripple transactions.
-You can monitor offers, payments, and trustsets.
+You can monitor offers, payments, and trustsets.<br />
-That's a first draft ;) I will try to merge the 3 scripts to have only one tool ;) The code is not really cleaned and may be buggy!
-Do not hesitate to contribute and/or to report bugs ;)
+That's a first draft ;) I will try to merge the 3 scripts to have only one tool ;)<br />
+The code is not really cleaned and may be buggy!
+Do not hesitate to contribute and/or to report bugs ;)<br />

 Howto
 =====